BrianHao/Tradyr/README.md

 # Tradyr
 **Tradyr** is a simple to use web-based stock portfolio app.

 A stock, for the purpose of this project, is simply an asset that can be bought or sold at a price that continuously rises and falls throughout the day.
-Up-to-date stock pricing data is provided by [IEX Cloud](https://iexcloud.io) API.
+Up-to-date stock pricing data is provided by the [IEX Cloud](https://iexcloud.io) API.

 ## User Stories
 - A user may sign up for an **account** by providing an email, name and password.